Books, blogs, and magazines are full of great tips on what to do to become a successful property investor.

-I’ve found those who display strong confirmation bias tend to be more over-confident, yet tend to make the least money.
+I’ve found those who display strong confirmation bias tend to be more overconfident, yet tend to make the least money.

 It seems we like to be right, even if it costs us money.

-Successful investors don’t look for the next “get rich quick” scheme, knowing that those with a long-term perspective and who delay gratification are more likely to be financially successful because wealth is the transfer of money from the inpatient to the patient.
+Successful investors don’t look for the next “get rich quick” scheme, knowing that those with a long-term perspective and who delay gratification are more likely to be financially successful because wealth is the transfer of money from the impatient to the patient.

-They set themselves up by living within their means, budgeting, sacrificing and saving.
+They set themselves up by living within their means, budgeting, sacrificing, and saving.